Official websites use .gov

 objection to exemptions

-A trustee's or creditor's objection to the debtor's attempt to claim certain property as exempt from liquidation by the trustee to creditors.
+A trustee's or creditor's objection to the debtor's attempt to claim certain property as exempt from being treated as property of a bankruptcy estate.

 Return to Top